chilicoder/study-wpm-workbook/README.md

 Celebrating Success
 There must be some recognition for the project team at the end of the project.
 This can be as simple as individual thank-you notes, a commemorative mug, a T-shirt, a pizza party, or tickets to a ball game; or it can be something more formal, such as bonuses
 Even though the team may have started out as a “herd of cats,” the project they have just completed has honed them into a real team.
 This can be a very traumatic experience for them, and they deserve closure.
 That is what celebrating success is all about.

+##Complex Project Management
+Understanding the Complexity/Uncertainty Domain of Projects __Uncertainty__ is the result of changing market conditions that require high-speed and high-change responses to produce a solution in order to be competitive. __Complexity__ is the result of a solution that has eluded detection and will be difficult to find.

+__Non-value-added__ work involves the consumption of resources (usually people or time) on activities that do not add business value to the final product or process.

+Each quadrant of the project landscape has different profiles when it comes to risk, team, communications, client involvement, specification, change, business value, and documentation.

+As less and less of the solution is known, the impact of non-value-added work on project success becomes more and more of a factor.
+Time has been wasted.
+APM models are better equipped than TPM models to handle this uncertainty and the complexity that results from it. __The models are built on the assumption that the solution has to be discovered__

+APM processes expect and embrace change as a way to find a better solution and as a way to maximize business value within time and budget constraints.
+That means choosing and continually changing the PMLC model to increase the business value that will result from the project.
+Realize that to some extent __scope is a variable__ in the complex project management world.

+Risk versus the Complexity/Uncertainty Domain. the PMLC model becomes more flexible and lighter.
+At the same time, project risk increases.
+Risk increases in relation to the extent to which the solution is not known.
+On balance, that means more effort should be placed on risk management as the project moves through APM and looks more like an xPM project.
+There will be less experience with these risks because they are specific to the product being developed.
+In xPM and MPx projects, risk is the highest because you are in an R & D environment.
+Process risk is almost nonexistent because the ultimate in flexibility has been reached in this quadrant but product risk is extremely high.

+Team Cohesiveness
+The team becomes more self-organizing, self-sufficient, and self-directing as the project moves across the quadrants. *It is highly recommended that APM, xPM, and MPx teams be co-located.*

+Communications.
+Top 10 reasons for project failure as reported in the Standish Group CHAOS 2010 Report:
+__1. Lack of user input__
+__2. Incomplete requirements and specification__
+__3. Changing requirements and specification__
+4. Lack of executive support
+5. Technology incompetence
+6. Lack of resources
+7. Unrealistic expectations
+8. Unclear objectives
+9. Unrealistic time frames
+10. New technology
+The first three items on the list are related to people-to-people communications, either direct or indirect.

+As uncertainty and complexity increase, one-way communication has to give way to two-way communication, so written communications give way to meetings and other forums for verbal communication.

+Client Involvement.
+Clients must now take a more active role in APM projects than was their role in TPM projects.
+For xPM projects, meaningful client involvement is essential.
+In fact, the client should take on a proactive role.
+The project goes nowhere without that level of commitment from the client.

+In your effort to maintain client-focus and deliver business value, you are dealing with a business problem, not a technology problem.
+You have to find a business solution.
+Who is better equipped to help than clients?
+After all, you are dealing with their part of the business ????????? _Business solution?_

+Here is my suggestion to attain and sustain meaningful client involvement.
+Training, training, and more training.

+Ownership by the Client _maybe this is the key for business solution?_
+This ownership is so important that I have even postponed starting client engagements because clients can't send a qualified spokesperson to the planning meeting.
+When they do, you have to be careful that they don't send you a weak representative who just isn't busy at the time or who doesn't really understand the business context of the project.

+Specification

+Changes
+The less you know about requirements, functionality, and features, the more you have to expect change.
+When the client has the opportunity to examine and experiment with a partial solution, they will invariably come back to the developers with suggestions for other requirements, functionality, and features that should be part of the solution.
+These suggestions can be put into one of two categories: either they are _wants_ or they are _needs_

+Wants may be little more than the result of a steak appetite on a baloney budget.
+It is up to the project manager to help clients defend their wants as true needs and hence build the business case for integrating the changes into the solution.
+On the other hand, if a client demonstrates the true value of what they want, it can be transferred to a true need

+Business Value

+TPM projects potentially deliver the least business value and that business value increases as you move from TPM to APM to xPM.
+At the same time, risk also increases, which means that higher-valued projects are expected in order to be commissionable as you move across the quadrants.
+Remember that the expected business value of a project is the product of (1 – risk) and value.

+The more uncertainty that is present in the development project, the more need there is to be able to redirection as business conditions change

+The focus on delivery of business value is apparent and up-front in all of the APM and xPM project management approaches.